levanluu/Hubs/README.md

 ## Getting Started

-Hubs is accessible via REST API.
-To get started, you must first init a new project, configure basic project settings, and the build script will generate your API Key that can be used for API Requests, SDK, and to enable [Nokori UI](https://github.com/getbokori) to connect with Hubs.
+Hubs is accessible via REST API or SDK.

+To get started, init a new project, configure basic project settings, and the build script will generate your API Key that can be used for API Requests, SDK, and to enable [Nokori UI](https://github.com/getbokori) to connect with your Hubs instance.

 ### Install the Project